Charles Manson follower, murderer recommended for parole

 California’s incoming governor, Gavin Newsom, could block the parole in coming months.
 Termed-out Gov. Jerry Brown has consistently stopped releases for followers of the cult leader, who died in prison in 2017.

-Neither the Los Angeles County District Attorney’s Office, which has opposed such paroles, nor Beausoleil’s attorney, Jason Campbell, responded to requests for comment.
+The Los Angeles County District Attorney’s Office, which has opposed such paroles, did not respond to a request for comment.

 Gary Hinman’s cousin, Kay Hinman Martley, who attended Thursday’s hearing, said Beausoleil was already lucky once when his death sentence in 1970 was reduced to life in prison by an appeals court in 1973.